JohnAlbin/chroma/docs/homepage.md

 @import "chroma";

 // Define the default color scheme.
-$chroma: define-default-color-scheme('Descriptive color names for use in "functional" color names below.');
+$chroma: define-default-color-scheme('Branding color names for use by "functional" color names below.');

 // Add colors to the default color scheme.
 $chroma: add-colors((
   white:       #fff,
-  grey-medium: #706e6c,
   black:       #000,
   blue:        #0e71b8,
   red:         #c00,

+  // Define a primary highlight color that has the value of our "blue" color.
+  // Note: if blue was specified without quotes, Chroma would interpret that as
+  // the color keyword blue and not a reference to the "blue" color name.
+  primary:     'blue',
 ));

 // Create a "functional" color scheme that inherits from the default color scheme.